-My name is Drue Metz.
-I'm a writer, director and mental health advocate, but above all - I'm a kid with a dream who believes that words, motion pictures, and love has the power to change the world.
+My name is Drue Grit.
+I'm a writer, director and mental health advocate, but above all - I'm a man with a dream who believes that words, cinema, and love has the power to change the world.
 I know this because it has changed mine.
-Like the power of any great story, cinema has the ability to transport us.
-It fosters experiences, gets us to think and makes us feel.by joining characters on a quest to understand their own sense of self, stories and films ask us to dig deep to remember who we are and what are purposes are.
+Like the power of any great story or film, they have the ability to transport us.
+They nurture emotional experiences.
+They get us to think and makes us feel.by joining characters on a quest to understand their own sense of self, stories and films ask us to dig deep to remember who we are and what are purposes are.

 In my life's journey, I've defeated depression, suicide, abandonment and helped many others through these struggles too.
 I've defeated heartbreaks, loss, and the anxiety of understanding who I am and what my purpose is.
-I think many people will relate and feel from this film.
-I think it's a film that will ignite, inspire, and help others grow.
-You can discover more of my work on my website to get a sense of my story, my purpose, and why this film means the entire world to me. www.druegrit.com
+I think many people will relate and feel from THE INCREDIBLE EXISTENCE stories.
+I think they're stories that will ignite, inspire, and help others grow.
+You can discover more of my work on my website and get a sense of my story, my purpose, and why this series means the entire world to me.

 • BEST TELEVISION PILOT - London Independent Film Awards

 • Award of Merit - DIRECTING - IndieFest Film Awards